How much do you charge?

 It's out of hours and I need to contact my counsellor.
 What do I do?

-Currently, our reception staff are only available Monday-Friday, 9:00 -10:00am.
-If you need to urgently cancel or change an appointment outside of these hours, you can email your counsellor directly.
-Details can be found on our Contact Us page.
+Currently, our reception staff are only available at limited hours.
+If you need to urgently cancel or change an appointment outside of these hours, please contact your counsellor directly.

 If you are in crisis, please contact Lifeline (13 11 14), the NSW Mental Health Line (1800 011 511), or QLife (1800 184 527, 3 pm to 12 am).
 If you need immediate assistance, please contact 000.